fsfe/reuse-docs/spec/spec.md

 ## License files

-A project must include a license file for every license under which files in the project are licensed.
+A project MUST include a license file for every license under which files in the project are licensed.

-Each license file should be placed in the `LICENSES/` directory in the root of the project.
-The name of the license file should be the SPDX identifier of the license followed by a file extension (example: `GPL-3.0-or-later.txt`).
+Each license file SHOULD be placed in the `LICENSES/` directory in the root of the project.
+The name of the license file SHOULD be the SPDX identifier of the license followed by a file extension (example: `GPL-3.0-or-later.txt`).

 <!-- FIXME: Rephrase "above recommendation".
 Maybe use paragraph numbers? -->